ena-infrastructure/specifications/ena-oauth2-profile.md

 The `authorization_endpoint` claim contains the fully qualified URL of the authorization server’s authorization endpoint, as defined in \[[RFC6749](#rfc6749)\].
 This claim is REQUIRED unless the authorization server does not support any grant types that make use of the authorization endpoint.

+The authorization endpoint URL MUST NOT include a fragment component, but MAY include a query string.

 **Metadata claim:** `token_endpoint`

 The `token_endpoint` claim contains the fully qualified URL of the authorization server’s token endpoint, as defined in \[[RFC6749](#rfc6749)\].
 This claim is REQUIRED.

+The token endpoint URL MUST NOT include a fragment component, but MAY include a query string.

 The claims `registration_endpoint`, `revocation_endpoint` and `introspection_endpoint` are OPTIONAL, and their presence depends on whether the authorization server supports the corresponding features.